MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/PayablesManagement.md

 3. Enter or select a posting account for the tax.
 The tax amount for the detail is posted to the account.

     To delete a tax detail, select the row containing the detail to delete and choose Edit \>\> Delete Row.
 To delete all the tax distributions, choose Delete.

 1. Continue entering tax details until your tax is fully distributed.

+    > [!NOTE]
-*To distribute taxes to multiple accounts, change the default amount in the scrolling window and enter another tax detail and tax amount in the next available line.*
+    > To distribute taxes to multiple accounts, change the default amount in the scrolling window and enter another tax detail and tax amount in the next available line.

 1. Choose OK to save your entries.
 Continue entering the transaction.

-### Withholding reports
+#### Withholding reports

 If you marked Enable GST for Australia/New Zealand in the Company Setup Options window, you can use the Payables Transaction Entry window to print a